 - Stickles Glitter Glue in Red and Frosted Lace

 - Red Sequins

 - Hole Punch — Fiskars

 - Baker’s twine

-Step One: Practice with the Plaid Play stamps on scrap paper to determine what pattern you want to make.
+Step One: Practice with your chosen plaid design stamps on scrap paper to determine what pattern you want to make.

 I decided to use two of the stamps to make a “buffalo check” pattern.

 Step Two: Cut your chosen cardstock to 6″ x 6″ squares.

 The Swingline paper trimmer is perfect for this — as it cuts through multiple sheets like butter!